What is Acai? Health Benefits, Where to Find It, & 13 Acai Recipes!

-But what is acai?
+But what IS acai?
 Does it taste as good as it looks?
 And is acai as healthy as the internet makes it out to be?
-I’ve got loads of info about acai and tasty acai recipes for you—check it out!
+Learn all about the trendy superfood, how to make an acai bowl, and loads of other tasty acai recipes that you can try!

 What is Acai?

-Acai is loaded with tons of nutrients.
-It’s also pretty unique as a fruit, being extremely low in sugar and relatively high in healthy fats:
+Acai containsTONS of amazing nutrients.
+And, unlike most fruits, it’s extremely low in sugar and relatively high in healthy fats!

 Per 100g frozen acai pulp/puree:

-Acai is often promoted as an ingredient in expensive weight loss supplements, but be wary of these products!
+Oftentimes, you’ll see acai promoted as an ingredient in expensive weight loss supplements, but be wary of these products!
 Some studies suggest that acai may help suppress appetite and improve our metabolism, but conclusions can’t yet be drawn.
-There just aren’t enough studies out there that have researched acai’s potential to help with weight loss.
+There just aren’t enough studies out there to determine acai’s potential to help with weight loss.
 And, many of those weight loss products are deceiving, with just a tiny amount of acai but loads of sugar and fillers.

 What is an Acai Bowl?